NajiElKotob/Awesome-Data-Science-Dictionary/README.md

   * Data-Backed Decision Making
   * Data-Informed Decision Making (DIDM)
   * Data-Driven Decision Making (DDDM)
+* [Data crunching](https://www.netsuite.com/portal/resource/articles/erp/data-crunching.shtml) refers to key initial steps required to prepare large volumes of raw data for analysis.
+It includes stripping out unwanted information and formatting, translating data into the required format and structuring it for analysis or processing by other applications.
+Once these steps are completed, companies can apply analysis tools to the data to glean business insights.
 * [Data Democratization](https://dataled.academy/data-democratization/) is the ongoing process of enabling everybody in an organization, irrespective of their technical know-how, to work with data comfortably, to feel confident talking about it, and as a result, make data-informed decisions and build customer experiences powered by data.

 * [Data element](https://csrc.nist.gov/glossary/term/data_element) is a basic unit of information that has a unique meaning and subcategories (data items) of distinct value.
 Examples of data elements include gender, race, and geographic location.